marcolarosa/pdsc-collection-viewer/README.md

 * deep linking to all resources
 * scrolling transcript support as media playing
 * media jump to segment from transcript

-Marco La Rosa
-Wed, Apr 11, 10:02 AM
-I forgot to mention that the EAF parser now supports EAF files with multiple tiers.
+* the EAF parser supports EAF files with multiple tiers.

 ## URL structure

 As the viewer is designed to display item resources (and given that at the